j2chung/Maze-app/README.txt

-Maze maker program
+Maze maker app

-JS
-maze generator - disjoint set
-shortest path finder - BFS
+Draws, generates and solves any maze

+Uses JS, PHP and HTML.